qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 formats depend on what is supported by the algorithm itself.
 To select a format, just select the corresponding file extension (or add it, if you are directly typing the file path instead).
-If the extension of the file path you entered does not match any of the supported formats, a default extension (usually :file:`.dbf`` for tables, :file:`.tif` for raster layers and :file:`.shp` for vector layers) will be appended to the file path, and the file format corresponding to that extension will be used to save the layer or table.
+If the extension of the file path you entered does not match any of the supported formats, a default extension will be appended to the file path, and the file format corresponding to that extension will be used to save the layer or table.
+Default extensions are :file:`.dbf`` for tables, :file:`.tif` for raster layers and :file:`.shp` for vector layers.
+These can be modified in the setting dialog, selecting any other of the formats supported by QGIS.

-If you do not enter any filename, the result will be saved as a temporary file in the corresponding default file format, and it will be deleted once you exit
+If you do not enter any filename in the output text box (or select the corresponding option in the context menu), the result will be saved as a temporary file in the corresponding default file format, and it will be deleted once you exit
 |qg| (take care with that, in case you save your project and it contains temporary
 layers).

 You can set a default folder for output data objects.
-Go to the configuration dialog (you can open it from the :menuselection:`Processing` menu), and in the :guilabel:`General` group, you will find a parameter named :guilabel:`Output folder`.
+Go to the settings dialog (you can open it from the :menuselection:`Processing` menu), and in the :guilabel:`General` group, you will find a parameter named :guilabel:`Output folder`.
 This output folder is used as the default path in case you type just a filename